Scheduled MonumentsEnglandChertsey Bridge

 What is Chertsey Bridge?

-Chertsey Bridge is a stone bridge spanning the River Thames between Chertsey in Surrey and Shepperton in Middlesex.
+Chertsey Bridge is a stone arch bridge spanning the River Thames between Chertsey in Surrey and Shepperton in Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003752.

 Who is responsible for protecting Chertsey Bridge?